 The insured must select the grid where the insured acreage is physically located, or assigned if contiguous acreage, by providing a point of reference.
 The grid must be selected using the maps contained on RMA's website or a AIP's mapping software.

-The size of the grids is different between the Rainfall and Vegetation Index plans.
-See part 3 and part 4 for information about the grid size for the Rainfall Index and Vegetation Index plan, respectively.
+See part 3 for information about the grid size for the Rainfall Index plan.

 See part 5 for instructions on how to select a grid.

 16 Intended Use